abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

 {% include image.html
   img="controllable_dialogue/controlling_response_rel.png"
-  alt="Example responses with varied response-relatedness" caption="Controlling response-relatedness using Weighted Decoding (WD).
+  alt="Example responses with varied response-relatedness" caption="Controlling response-relatedness with Weighted Decoding (WD).
 By increasing response-relatedness, we obtain a more on-topic response (<i>I do, usually at starbucks</i>)." width=600
 %}